MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

                          -u 'user@domain.com' \
                          -p 'ReallyGoodPassword123' 2> Fetch.log

-And this command will predict the functional impact of variants listed in `subs.txt` using `CoolGene.fasta` as a query:
+This command will run BLAST against all the available databases using `CoolGene.fasta` as a query, translate the sequences into amino acids, align them with `PASTA`, estimate a phylogeny, and save the results into `Output_Dir`.

     $ ./BAD_Mutations.py -v DEBUG \
+                         align \
+                         -c BAD_Mutations_Config.txt \
+                         -f CoolGene.fasta \
+                         -o Output_Dir 2> CoolGene_Predictions.log

+And this command will predict the functional impact of the variants listed in `subs.txt` using the multiple sequence alignment and phylogenetic tree for `CoolGene.fasta`, saving the HyPhy report in `Predictions_Dir`:

+    $ ./BAD_Mutations.py -v DEBUG \
                          predict \
                          -c BAD_Mutations_Config.txt \
                          -f CoolGene.fasta \
+                         -a CoolGene_MSA.fasta \
+                         -r CoolGene_Tree.tree \
+                         -s subs.txt
-                         -s subs.txt 2> CoolGene_Predictions.log
+                         -o Predictions_Dir 2> CoolGene_Predictions.log

 A Note on Parallel Execution
 ----------------------------